Campus and Community Fund

 Dwight Hall’s grant operates via reimbursement.
 Groups must spend money for their activities up front and Dwight Hall will reimburse money spent at the end of the semester using the reimbursement form above.
 Groups will fill out the form with line items, money spent per line item, and total spent as well as attach all receipts from the semester.
 Any spending that does not correspond to a receipt will not be funded.

-New this semester: We are accepting receipts and reimbursement requests on a rolling basis.
+We are accepting receipts and reimbursement requests on a rolling basis.
 As soon as you have made a purchase, you can submit the paperwork for reimbursement to Dwight Hall.
-While groups must submit the request form and receipts to the Financial Coordinator’s mailbox in the lobby of Dwight Hall by the deadline, we encourage you to do so sooner rather than later.
+While groups must submit the request form and receipts to the Financial Coordinator by the deadline, we encourage you to do so sooner rather than later.

 In some cases where a group is unable to pay for an activity due to high costs, Dwight Hall may be able to pay the provider directly, circumventing the reimbursement process.
 In order to do this, groups must reach out to the Financial Coordinator with an invoice.